ivelum/landing/content/privacy/_index.md

 ### How we respond to compelled disclosure

-<b>ivelum</b> may disclose personally-identifying information or other
-information we collect about you to law enforcement in response to a valid subpoena, court order, warrant, or similar government order, or when we believe in good faith that disclosure is reasonably necessary to protect our property or rights, or those of third parties or the public at large.
+**ivelum** may disclose personally-identifying information or other information we collect about you to law enforcement in response to a valid subpoena, court order, warrant, or similar government order, or when we believe in good faith that disclosure is reasonably necessary to protect our property or rights, or those of third parties or the public at large.

-In complying with court orders and similar legal processes, <b>ivelum</b>
-strives for transparency.
+In complying with court orders and similar legal processes, **ivelum** strives for transparency.
 When permitted, we will make a reasonable effort to notify users of any disclosure of their information unless we are prohibited by law or court order from doing so or in rare, exigent circumstances.